jerryjj/thingsandstuff-app/INITIAL_CREATE.md

 ## Rename the app package

-You can use the `react-native-rename` tool from npm, or do it manually:
+You can use the `react-native-rename` tool, read more from [react-native-init](https://github.com/teallabs/react-native-init) package. or do it manually:

 - Change the `applicationId` inside `ThingsAndStuff/android/app/build.gradle` to be `today.thingsandstuff.app`
 - Change the `package` inside `ThingsAndStuff/android/app/src/AndroidManifest.xml` to be `today.thingsandstuff.app`